Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 ResetScene();
 ```

-Multi Agent Groups are best used with the COMA2 trainer, which will train a "coach" for each
+Multi Agent Groups are best used with the COMA2 trainer, which is explicitly designed to train
-Group.
+cooperative environments.
 This can be enabled by using the `coma` trainer - see the
 [training configurations](Training-Configuration-File.md) doc for more information on
 configuring COMA2.
 When using COMA2, agents which are deactivated or removed from the Scene
-during the episode will still "receive" group rewards that are seen later.
+during the episode will still learn to contribute to the group's long term rewards, even
+if they are not active in the scene to experience them.

 **NOTE**: Groups differ from Teams (for competitive settings) in the following way - agents
 working together should be added to the same Group, while Agents playing against each other